Monday, January 30, 2023

 Zen: The Way of Tao

-Zen Buddhism is a way and view of life that does not belong to any formal categories of modern western thought.
-It is not a religion or philosophy; it is not a psychology or science.
+Zen Buddhism is a way and view of life that does not belong to any formal categories of modern Western thought.
+It is not a religion or philosophy, psychology or science.
 It is an example of what is known in India and China as a 'way of liberation.'

 The Way of Zen by Alan Watts (pdf here)